anthony-tricarico/BDTProject/mong/README.md

 # Current implementation

 The current implementation subscribes to Kafka topics from the tickets, passengers, and sensors API and pushes data into the MongoDB `raw` database based on the specific topic it is listening to.
 In the newer version, inserts are performed directly from the generator without the need to make calls to exposed APIs.
-Data is then inserted in the `passengers`, `tickets`, and `sensors` collections.
+Data is then inserted in the `passengers`, `tickets`, `sensors`, `gps`, and `traffic` collections.

 # Example: Accessing and Querying MongoDB